btarun13/drug_repurposing/README.md

 # Drug Repurposing (Knowledge Embedding and Classifier)

 This project consists of two Colab notebooks that require GPU support for execution.
 All necessary data files are included in this repository.
+(With some sent over)

 ## Question 1: Node Embedding Generation
 For the initial node embeddings, I extracted the 'all_names', 'description', and 'label' columns from the Nodes.csv file.
 Using the 'microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext' transformer, I generated 200-dimensional embeddings for each node based on this textual information.